DeustoDatacom/BDAP/dataviz.md

 ::: notes

-Catalogs of data visualization have the tendency to treat every form as a category of one without drawing connections between them, which disguises how charts lead to other charts.
+Catalogs of data visualisation have the tendency to treat every form as a category of one without drawing connections between them, which disguises how charts lead to other charts.

 chart lineage

 :::

 ### <span class="pretitle">2.
-Data visualization as a tool for communication</span> What charts do {data-transition="fade-in slide-out"}
+Data visualisation as a tool for communication</span> What charts do {data-transition="fade-in slide-out"}

 <br />

->All communication is evaluated based on content, but persuasive communication, which is all data visualization unless it is purely decorative, is rightly also evaluated based on effect.
+>All communication is evaluated based on content, but persuasive communication, which is all data visualisation unless it is purely decorative, is rightly also evaluated based on effect.

 <span class="source">(Meeks 2018)</span>